 Your pooch may start to gain weight and her abdomen may end up thicker, which can be seen about a month into the gestation time frame.

-Late Term Signs of Pregnancy
+Late-Term Signs of Pregnancy

 There will be positive, noticeable development in the abdomen, which will vary based on breed, size, and how enormous the litter is she’s carrying.

-Similar to humans, a female Pomeranian may show changes in her behaviour while she’s pregnant.
+Similar to humans, a female Pomeranian may show changes in her behavior while she’s pregnant.
 The farther the pregnancy advances, the more these changes may be seen.
 She may wind up fretful, anxious, and wish to be isolated.
 The discomfort due to the pregnancy may cause her to become aggressive.
 You should not let children play with a pregnant female Pomeranian as she may lash out at them.
 It is also not unheard of for a pregnant pooch to tear garments, papers, or drapes attempting to make a “home” to conceive an offspring in.